kontena/k8s-node-descale/README.md

-# k8s-aws-detox
+# k8s-node-descale

-Drains and terminates AWS EC2 nodes after they reach the specified best-before age.
-To be used in an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) so that the node will get replaced with a fresh one when there is demand.
+Drains Kubernetes nodes after they reach the specified best-before age.
+To be used together with an autoscaler so that the node will get replaced with a fresh one when there is demand.

 ## Installation

 ### Building manually:

 ```
-$ gem build k8s_aws_detox.gemspec
+$ gem build k8s_node_descale.gemspec
-$ gem install k8s_aws_detox*.gem
+$ gem install k8s_node_desacale*.gem
-$ k8s-aws-detox
+$ k8s-node-descale
 ```

 ### Docker:

 ```
-$ docker build -t detox --build-arg KUBE_VERSION=1.11.1 .
+$ docker build -t descale --build-arg KUBE_VERSION=1.11.1 .
-$ docker run -t detox k8s-aws-detox
+$ docker run -t descale
 ```

 ### Docker Compose:

 ```
-$ KUBE_VERSION=1.11.1 docker-compose run -rm k8s-aws-detox
+$ KUBE_VERSION=1.11.1 docker-compose run -rm
 ```

 ## Usage